data-catering/data-caterer-docs/docs/docs/guide/data-source/messaging/rabbitmq.md

     ```scala
     import io.github.datacatering.datacaterer.api.PlanRun

-    class MyAdvancedSolacePlan extends PlanRun {
+    class MyAdvancedRabbitMQPlan extends PlanRun {
     }
     ```

 === "YAML"

-    In `docker/data/custom/plan/my-solace.yaml`:
+    In `docker/data/custom/plan/my-rabbitmq.yaml`:
     ```yaml
-    name: "my_solace_plan"
+    name: "my_rabbitmq_plan"
-    description: "Create account data in Solace"
+    description: "Create account data in RabbitMQ"
     tasks:
-      - name: "solace_task"
+      - name: "rabbitmq_task"
-        dataSourceName: "my_solace"
+        dataSourceName: "my_rabbitmq"
     ```

 === "UI"

     1. Click on `Connection` towards the top of the screen
-    1. For connection name, set to `my_solace`
+    1. For connection name, set to `my_rabbitmq`
-    1. Click on `Select data source type..` and select `Solace`
+    1. Click on `Select data source type..` and select `RabbitMQ`
-    1. Set `URL` as `smf://host.docker.internal:55554`
+    1. Set `URL` as `ampq://host.docker.internal:5672`
         1. Optionally, we could set the JNDI destination (queue or topic) but we would have to create a new connection for each queue or topic
     1. Click on `Create`
-    1. You should see your connection `my_solace` show under `Existing connections`
+    1. You should see your connection `my_rabbitmq` show under `Existing connections`
     1. Click on `Home` towards the top of the screen
-    1. Set plan name to `my_solace_plan`
+    1. Set plan name to `my_rabbitmq_plan`
-    1. Set task name to `solace_task`
+    1. Set task name to `rabbitmq_task`
-    1. Click on `Select data source..` and select `my_solace`
+    1. Click on `Select data source..` and select `my_rabbitmq`

 This class defines where we need to define all of our configurations for generating data.
 There are helper variables and methods defined to make it simple and easy to use.

 #### Connection Configuration

-Within our class, we can start by defining the connection properties to connect to Solace.
+Within our class, we can start by defining the connection properties to connect to RabbitMQ.

 === "Java"

     ```java
-    var accountTask = solace(
+    var accountTask = rabbitmq(
-        "my_solace",                        //name
+        "my_rabbitmq",                        //name
-        "smf://host.docker.internal:55554", //url
+        "ampq://host.docker.internal:5672", //url
         Map.of()                            //optional additional connection options
     );
     ```